pabsan-0/docker-rosdep/README.md

 # rosrun my_utils_package tmuxinator.yml
 ```

 If you need a refresher, docker `compose` and `entrypoint` are explained here [docker-reminder.md](doc/docker-reminder.md).
 I'm making the user (you) call "entrypoint" by hand on purpose so you can fiddle around, but normally it'd be automated.
+Also the rosdep installing would probably go inside the Dockerfile to be run at build time.

 ## Managing dependencies with rosdep